 How to Register Your Business Name with DTI

-Starting February 2019, all applications for DTI business name registration should be filed through the Business Name Registration System (BNRS).
+All applications for DTI business name registration should be filed through the Business Name Registration System (BNRS).
 No need to visit a DTI office to get a Certificate of Business Name Registration.

 Here are the steps to register your business name online through the BNRS.